whatyouhide/stream_data/README.md

 The property-based testing side of this library is heavily inspired by the [original QuickCheck paper](http://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (which targeted Haskell) as well as Clojure's take on property-based testing, [test.check](https://github.com/clojure/test.check).

+## Differences from other property-based testing frameworks

+There are a handful of property-based testing frameworks for the BEAM ecosystem (Erlang, Elixir, and so on).
+For Elixir, the main alternative to StreamData is [PropCheck](https://github.com/alfert/propcheck).
+PropCheck is a wrapper around [PropEr](https://github.com/proper-testing/proper), which is a property-based testing framework for Erlang.
+There are a few fundamental differences between StreamData and PropEr.
+They are listed below to help you choose between the two.

+**PropEr** (via PropCheck):

+  * It provides *stateful property-based testing*.
+If you need to test a system with state by building a model of the system to test against, you'll have to go with PropCheck since StreamData doesn't support this yet.

+  * It can store counter-examples: StreamData doesn't support storing counter-examples in a file (you have to reuse the seed that caused the failure in order to reproduce it).

+**StreamData**:

+  * Provides functionality for generating data as the base for property-based testing.
+StreamData generators can be used outside of property-based testing as normal Elixir streams that produce random data.

+  * It is native to Elixir.
+It's written entirely in Elixir and has an idiomatic Elixir API (for example, all generators are Elixir enumerables).

 ## License

 Copyright 2017 Andrea Leopardi and José Valim